ibm-messaging/mq-metric-samples/README.md

 will leave no trace in the status or metrics.

 #### Channel Metrics
-A few of the responses from the DISPLAY CHSTATUS command have been selected as metrics.
+Some the responses from the DISPLAY CHSTATUS command have been selected as metrics.
 The key values returned include the status and number of messages processed.

 The message count for SVRCONN channels is the number of MQI calls made by the client program.